thompson318/niftycal/README.md

 NiftyCal
 ---------

-NiftyCal is a software library to perform video camera calibration.
+NiftyCal is an open source software library to perform video camera calibration.

+In short, this software uses OpenCV for [Zhang's method][Zhang2000], and additionally provides implementations of [Tsai's intrinsic method][Tsai87], [Tsai's hand-eye method][Tsai89], [Datta's iterative method][Datta], [Shahidi's hand-eye method][Shahidi] and a non-linear method similar to [Malti's hand-eye method][Malti].
-A full feature list is available by running doxygen.
+A full feature list is available once compiled, by running doxygen.

 NiftyCal was developed by the [Centre for Medical Image Computing][cmic] at [University College London (UCL)][ucl].